 - Be sure to give the enemy some dialogue.
 Players will be used to interacting with the world, this will be the same for enemies.
 Make sure the motivations of the enemy are clear before battle and set the stage correctly.

 - Prep the docs and the table.
 The story will come to a big hold if you just need to place and draw everything right as you would like the battle to start.
 Make sure you got the sheets and documentation close, and make sure everyone has a position on the map.
 In this case, nothing beats a well-timed: ‘You guys are up’-moment.

 - Prep the first couple of turns.
 Make sure you know how to approach the first couple of turns from your side.
 When a battle is starting, you would like to spend little time and get to the action and give your players a lot of time to get into the fray.
-Ease the players into the encounter, and don’t spend a long time on the stuff you already know. where you get the obvious out of the way quickly.
+Ease the players into the encounter, and don’t spend a long time on the stuff you already know.
 If you’re worried of the time you will roll dice, you could make a list of the first couple of dice rolls per category to speed things up.